 URBAN PERSPECTIVE - I had made promises all over that I would not write another article about the Community Care Facilities Ordinance.
 Sorry!
 I can’t make good on this promise because it is one of the most important ordinances that will affect South Los Angeles and people of color communities.

 South LA has been through a lot this past year.
 We’ve had to fight injustices in transportation with the Crenshaw line.
 We’ve had to suffer from the redlining of Council District 8 and 9 from economic assets.
 Sadly, we’ve had even more people become poorer and marginalized from employment opportunities.
-Now, we are battling housing apartheid.

 This ordinance is once again bad housing policy, especially for South LA where there are high concentrations of homelessness, people exiting incarceration and child welfare institutions, veterans, and seniors.
 It’s a potential segregation system instrument for housing containment.

 We are all too familiar with the ghettoizing of our community through land use and zoning.
 With this ordinance, there is the possibility of steering vulnerable populations who need shared housing to R3 and R4 zones.
 By doing so, this may cause de facto concentrations of poverty and limited social and economic diversity.